 A: The scars from an arm lift are not short and generally are not inconspicuous.
 The contour improvement obtained from the lift would be far outweighed by the scars that would result from the procedure.
 The risks here outweigh the benefits.
 If your skin has relatively good elasticity and contains a modest amount of fat, consideration can be given for conservative liposuction which may just require one tiny incision.

-If you have any further questions about liposuction, tummy tuck surgery or male breast reduction surgery, please contact Dr. Turkeltaub.
+If you have any further questions about body contouring surgery, please contact Dr. Turkeltaub.